Jim Kent (politician): Political career

-In 1933 Kent was elected to the Grey Hospital Board and was chairman in 1942 and 1944.
+In 1933, Kent was elected to the Grey Hospital Board and was chairman in 1942 and 1944.
 He was also a member of the Greymouth Harbour Board and he served as chairman between 1943 and 1946.
 Kent then became a member of the Greymouth Fire Board from 1944 to 1947.

-In 1947 he put himself forward as a candidate for the Labour Party nomination for the Westland electorate at a by-election after the death of James O'Brien.
+In 1947, Kent put himself forward as a candidate for the Labour Party nomination for the Westland electorate at a by-election after the death of James O'Brien.
 Though he was unsuccessful with Robert James Ware ultimately being selected.
 Five days later however, Ware was taken ill suddenly on the same day he was due to open his campaign at a meeting in Ngahere.
 After receiving medical advice Ware withdrew his candidacy and Kent was selected as his replacement as the Labour candidate.
 He won the election and represented the West Coast electorate of Westland from 1947 to 1960, when he retired.
 Kent was a well read man and well versed in classical literature.
 Despite this he was not confident as an orator and seldom spoke for the full hour allotted to him in the house, a habit which earned him frequent heckling from National MPs.

+In 1953, Kent was awarded the Queen Elizabeth II Coronation Medal.

 Later life and death

-He was then elected as a member of the Grey County Catchment Board from 1965 to 1968.
+Kent was elected as a member of the Grey County Catchment Board from 1965 to 1968.
 In 1966 he became president of the West Coast Composite Coal Committee for two years.

-He died in Greymouth on 4 November 1970.
+Kent died in Greymouth on 4 November 1970.
 He was survived by his two sons and a daughter, his wife having predeceased him by three years.